mykim12/Udacity-CarND/Projects/term1/CarND-VehicleDetectionAndTracking-P5/CarND-Vehicle-Detection/submission/writeup.md

 ![alt text][image4c]

-Now, I think I got some `hot_window` for potential cars, but not perfect.
-So, I started to use *scale* factor in searching.
-In addition, I utilized `find_cars()` function and here is the result:
+Now, I think I got some `hot_window` for potential cars, but not great.
+So, I did some experiments and found a few bugs related to X_scaler, fixed it (details in the latter sections), and started to use *scale* factor in searching.
+In addition, I utilized `find_cars()` function.
 ```python
 DET.setYSS((400, 656))
 DET.findCars(image, _scale=1.5)